weareact/iesmith-swiagent/README.md

 #### `targetpw`

+Data type: String

 Valid password for the user specified in `targetuser`.

-*Note*: The password will be SHA1 hashed for permanent storage in the swi.ini file, though it will be briefly exist in plaintext form in a (mode 600, root-owned) temporary file whilst Puppet is piping the information to swagent.
+**Note**: The password will be SHA1 hashed for permanent storage in the swi.ini file, though it will be briefly exist in plaintext form in a (mode 600, root-owned) temporary file whilst Puppet is piping the information to swagent.
 This is an unfortunate (security-wise) neccessity as swagent must be given the plaintext password.

-Data type: String.

 Default value: `undef`

 #### `agentpush`

+Data type: Boolean.

 Used to control the [agent communication mode](http://www.solarwinds.com/documentation/en/flarehelp/orionplatform/content/core-agent-communication-modes.htm?cshid=OrionAgentManagementPHActivePassiveAgent) of swiagentd.
 When set to true, the agent will operate in agent-initiated communication mode.
 On setting this parameter to `false`, `agentsecret` becomes *mandatory*.

-*Note*: Server-initiated communication mode will require manual intervention in Solarwinds, and as such probably negates many of the advantages of using this module.
+**Note**: Server-initiated communication mode will require manual intervention in Solarwinds, and as such probably negates many of the advantages of using this module.
 In this situation, I'd be strongly inclined to push the agent install from the Orion console, though there may be use-cases I've not thought of.

-Data type: Boolean.

 Default value: `true`

 #### `agentsecret`

+Data type: String.

 Sets a shared secret for use in server-initiated communication mode.
 This parameter is *mandatory* when `agentpush` is set to `false`.

-*Note*: Unlike `targetpw` and `proxypw`, the shared secret will not be hashed for storage in swi.ini.
+**Note**: Unlike `targetpw` and `proxypw`, the shared secret will not be hashed for storage in swi.ini.

-Data type: String.

 Default value: `undef`